eddex/tabulali/README.md

 <p>Tabulali - Cardano wallet aggregator</p>
 </h1>

-Simple website to get an aggregated overview of all your Cardano wallets.
+A simple website to get an aggregated overview of all your Cardano wallets.
-All data is stored locally in the browser.

 ## 💻 Development